sampie777/obs-scene-timer/README.md

 Scenes can be grouped in numerous groups using the Group Settings window under Tools -> Group Settings.
 Or by pressing `CTRL + ALT + G`.
 Add a scene to a group by checking the checkbox in the desired group column and on the same row as the desired scene.
 (Assigning only one scene to a group is useless.)

+Scenes which are assigned to a group, will appear in _Italic_ font (in the list).
+Also, when hovering above their label, a tool tip text will be shown containing the groups the scene is assigned to.

 #### Themes

 An application theme can be set in Application menu -> Settings.
 Currently, only Light theme is available and Dark theme is experimental.
 You can develop your own theme by extending the BaseTheme class and creating a pull request to the `develop` branch.